Lidl: Other services

 As of May 2019, Lidl US has partnered with Boxed.com to test a home delivery service using the online retailer's technology.
-Lidl also partners with Target Corp. subsidiary Shipt for grocery home delivery.
+Lidl also partners with Target Corporation's subsidiary Shipt for grocery home delivery.

-Lidl also runs Representative Offices in China, Bangladesh, and Hong Kong, though there is no mention of Lidl stores opening in said countries.
+Lidl also runs Representative Offices in Mainland China, Hong Kong, and Bangladesh, though there is no mention of Lidl stores opening there.
 Their operations are likely limited to overseeing manufacturing contracts for most of non-food products, offered in Lidl stores, with local manufacturers based in these countries.

-In April 2021, Lidl in Ireland started offering customers coupons to get free pads or tampons each month as an initiative against period poverty.
+In April 2021, Lidl in Ireland started offering customers coupons for free pads or tampons each month as an initiative against period poverty.

+In September 2025, Lidl annouced it would implement a Scan and Go feature into its UK and Ireland Lidl Plus app.
+In November 2025, Lidl filed for a trademark name of Lidl and Go.

 In March 2023, Lidl was announced as the sponsor of the 2023 World Cycling Championship held in Scotland.